damoeb/kalipo/README.md

 What is it?
 -----------

 Kalipo is a realtime mobile-first? commenting web application with a strong focus on transparency.
+(Screenshot http://i58.tinypic.com/5efh4o.jpg)

 Features
 --------